Clinical Trials Overview

 • A Phase III trial gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs.
 The number of subjects usually ranges from several hundred to about 3,000 people.
 If the FDA agrees that the trial results are positive, it will approve the experimental drug or device.

-Results of each phase are reported and evaluated upon completion before moving onto the next phase.
-A Phase VI trial is conducted after commercial use is provided to assure the drug’s effectiveness and safety.
+The results of each phase are reported and evaluated upon completion before proceeding to the next phase.
+After commercial use is provided, a Phase VI trial is conducted to assure the drug’s effectiveness and safety.

 If you are interested in participating in a clinical trial, we recommend searching for suitable trials using a search tool such as the one facilitated by Antidote (antidote.me).
 See the link below.
 This search tool uses your personal information to match you with an appropriate trial.